victorgse/SuperSimpleStocks/README.md

 # Super Simple Stocks
-Solution for the awesome "Super Simple Stocks" technical exercise
+Solution to the awesome "Super Simple Stocks" technical exercise

 Maven is used to compile the project.
 The following additional profiles have been enabled: jacoco (code coverage analysis), pitest (mutation testing), and sonar (sonarqube code quality analysis).